tomaszj/dotfiles/README.md

     * delimitMate for insertion of closing quotes, brackets, etc.
     * Ack for project-wide searching
     * vim-commentary for easy line commenting
+    * xmpfilter for in-line Ruby execution
+    * Dockerfile.vim for Dockerfile syntax highlighting
+    * vim-space plugin to repeat motions with space in normal mode
+    * switch.vim for easy changing of Hash style in Ruby
+    * taglist.vim for sourcecode tag navigation
+    * NrrwRgs for region editing
     * vim-trailing-whitespace for easy removal of trailing whitespace using :FixWhitespace

 ## Pre-requisites